GuignardLab/astec/doc/source/astec_parameters.rst

     It comes to name after the closest atlas (for this division).
   * ``sum``: same as ``mean``.

-* ``testFile``: input property file to be tested (must include cell names).
+* ``testFile``: input property file to be tested (must include cell names), for instance for leave-one-out test.
-   64-cells time point is searched and the embryo is renamed from this given time point.
+   64-cells time point is searched, cell names at other time points are delated and the embryo is entirely renamed from this given time point.
 Comparison between new names and actual ones are reported.
    If given, ``inputFile`` is ignored.